 Baton Rouge guitarist, singer, and harmonica player James "Slim Harpo" Moore, one of the last traditional blues musicians to achieve pop success, was an important influence on many 1960s rock bands.

-Baton Rouge guitarist, singer, and harmonica player James “Slim Harpo” Moore, one of the last traditional blues musicians to achieve pop success,was an important influence on many 1960s rock bands.
-His early recordings, often dubbed “swamp blues,” were made for the Excello Records label with famed producer Jay D. Miller.
+Baton Rouge guitarist, singer, and harmonica player James “Slim Harpo” Moore, one of the last traditional blues musicians to achieve pop success, was an important influence on many 1960s rock bands.
+He made his early recordings, often dubbed “swamp blues,” for the Excello Records label with famed producer Jay D. Miller.
 Of the swamp blues musicians Miller recorded in his Crowley studio, Moore was the most successful.
-His warm, laconic vocals and laid-back yet insistent rhythms characterized hit songs ranging from the blues of “I’m a King Bee” to the ballad “Rainin’ in My Heart” to the early funk of “Baby, Scratch My Back” to “Bobby Sox Baby,” Moore’s attempt to cash in on the rock and roll (rock ‘n’ roll) craze.
+His warm, laconic vocals and laid-back yet insistent rhythms characterized hit songs ranging from the blues of “I’m a King Bee” to the ballad “Rainin’ in My Heart” to the early funk of “Baby, Scratch My Back” to “Bobby Sox Baby,” Moore’s attempt to cash in on the rock and roll craze.

-Born James Isaac Moore on January 11, 1924, in Lobdell, Louisiana, Slim Harpo grew up in nearby Port Allen, where he taught himself to play guitar and harmonica.
-After his parents passed away, he was forced to drop out of school after the tenth grade to help provide for his brother and three sisters.
+Born James Isaac Moore on January 11, 1924, in Lobdell, Slim Harpo grew up in nearby Port Allen, where he taught himself to play guitar and harmonica.
+After his parents passed away, he dropped out of school after the tenth grade to help provide for his brother and three sisters.
 After a stint as a dockworker in New Orleans, Moore later returned to Baton Rouge to work as a building contractor.